jina-ai/docs/chapters/hub/publish-your-pod-image.md

 # Publish Your Pod Image to Jina Hub

-You can contribute your executor into this repository and it will be automatically built into an image and published to the Jina Hub via our CI/CD pipeline.
+You can publish your custom executor pod to `jina` hub by simply contributing your pod files to the `jina` repository.
+This can be done by raising a PR with all the relevant pod files bundled as described below.
+Jina's CI/CD pipeline will automatically use the PR to build an image and publish it to Jina Hub.

 ## What Files Need to be Uploaded?